Nanoparticle–biomolecule conjugate: Studying cell interactions

 Cellular interactions occur at a microscopic level and cannot be easily observed even with the advanced microscopes available today.
 Due to difficulties observing reactions at the molecular level, indirect methods are used which greatly limits the scope of the understanding that can be gained by studying these processes essential to life.
 Advances in the material industry has evolved a new field known as nanobiotechnology, that uses nanoparticles to study interactions at the biomolecular level.

 One area of research featuring nanobiotechnology is the extracellular matrices of cells (ECM).
-The ECM is primarily composed of interwoven fibers of collagen and elastin that have diameters ranging from 10–300 nm.
+The ECM is primarily composed of interwoven fibers of collagen and elastin that have diameters ranging from 10 to 300 nm.
 In addition to holding the cell in place, the ECM has a variety of other functions including providing a point of attachment for the ECM of other cells and transmembrane receptors that are essential for life.
 Until recently it has been nearly impossible to study the physical forces that help cells maintain their functionality, but nanobiotechnology has given us the ability to learn more about these interactions.
 Using the unique properties of nanoparticles, it is possible to control how the nanoparticles adhere to certain patterns present in the ECM, and as a result can understand how changes in the ECM's shape can affect cell functionality.

 Using nanobiotechnology to study the ECM allows scientists to investigate the binding interactions that occur between the ECM and its supporting environment.
 Investigators were able to study these interactions by utilizing tools such as optical tweezers, which have the ability to trap nano-scale objects with focused light.
 The tweezers can affect the binding of a substrate to the ECM by attempting to draw the substrate away from it.
 The light emitted from the tweezers was used to restrain ECM-coated microbeads, and the changes in the force exerted by the ECM onto the substrate were studied by modulating the effect of the optical tweezers.
 Experiments showed that the force exerted by the ECM on the substrate positively correlated with the force of the tweezers, which led to the subsequent discovery that the ECM and the transmembrane proteins are able to sense external forces, and can adapt to overcome these forces.